• Skip to primary navigation

 There is no standard size for a skateboard truck.
 They come in multiple sizes.

-You need to carefully read the specification before buying, and should keep in mind that the width of the truck should match with our board.
+You need to carefully read the specification before buying and should keep in mind that the width of the truck should match our board.

-The brands selling the skateboard trucks list the details in product description, so read carefully.
+The brands selling the skateboard trucks list the details in the product description, so read carefully.

 Helpful, right?
 Let’s move on to the next feature!